 Binance – This is the first exchange that I signed up with because it’s not only the most popular, it’s also the biggest crypto exchange in the world (as of the time of writing).

-Kucoin – After a few months of being in Binance, I realized that there are still a lot of cryptos especially new ones that are only available in Kucoin.
+Kucoin – After a few months of being in Binance, I realized that there are still a lot of cryptos, especially new ones that are only available in Kucoin.
 Thus, I signed up with Kucoin so I can also buy other cryptos that are not found on Binance.

 Gate.io – Just like my reason for signing up with Kucoin, I also realized that a lot of other low-cap cryptos are available in other exchanges such as Gate.io.
 I just signed up recently with them and I have not done any trades yet as of the time of writing.
 I will update this post once I have more experience in using Gate.io.

-Crypto.com – I only signed up with Crypto.com to get their Visa Card but I have not submitted my supporting document yet for address verification (still waiting for it to arrived from the bank).
+Crypto.com – I only signed up with Crypto.com to get their Visa Card but I have not submitted my supporting document yet for address verification (still waiting for it to arrive from the bank).

 Set Targets and Take Profits

-As much as I want to HODL for life, I don’t know what the future holds for crypto and for myself and having said that, I do take profits every now and then because of two reasons:
+As much as I want to HODL for life, I don’t know what the future holds for crypto and for myself, and having said that, I do take profits every now and then because of two reasons:

 I take profit to further diversify my portfolio.
 I move the profit that I gained from the main exchange that I use which is Binance to invest in low-cap crypto that is available in other exchanges that I have mentioned above.